nheron/droolsonboarding/gettingStarted/extending_the_workbench.md

 ## Testing the rest interface

+Let us first look how the rest interface is working.

 Before explaining how to build such a component, here are a few tests to explain how it works.
 We are using the firefox extension[ rest client](https://addons.mozilla.org/en-US/firefox/addon/restclient/).

 Here to get the list of project\(package\) in a repository and a organizational unit : here "demo" and "onboarding-nautic-project" repossitory.